sorenmacbeth/flambo/README.md

 (f/cache)
 ```

-before the `reduce` action, which would cause line-lengths RDD to be saved to memory after the first time it is realized.
-More on persisting and caching RDDs in flambo later.
+before the `reduce` action, which would cause the line-lengths RDD to be saved to memory after the first time it is realized.
+More on persisting and caching RDDs in flambo [later](#rdd-persistence).

 <a name="spark-functions">
 #### Passing Functions to Spark

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
-Flambo makes it is easy and natural to define serializable spark functions/operations and provides two ways to do this:
+Flambo makes it easy and natural to define serializable spark functions/operations and provides two ways to do this:

 * `flambo.api/defsparkfn`: which are just normal functions, making it easier to write tests against operations: